digimezzo/dopamine/README.md

 **To install the prerequisites on Ubuntu:**

-sudo apt install wine rpm libarchive-tools
+`sudo apt install wine rpm libarchive-tools`

 ## Build prerequisites for Windows

+Open a PowerShell prompt as Administrator and run this command to instal the Windows build tools:

-npm install --global --production windows-build-tools --vs2015
+`npm install --global --production windows-build-tools --vs2015`

 ## Build instructions